- 100-percent online

 CAS 839: Media Analytics

 This course will introduce basic concepts, processes and uses of media analytics.
-It will explore the rise and characteristics of big data; data acquisition about audiences, media consumption and response to advertising and news; sources of commercial and news data; overview and experiment with some of the popular analytics platforms and tools for advertising and news
+It will explore the rise and characteristics of big data; data acquisition about audiences, media consumption and response to advertising and news; sources of commercial and news data; popular analytics platforms and tools for advertising and news; data analytics for consumer/reader/user insights; and overview user privacy and ethics issues of media analytics.

 CAS 840: Audience Analytics